tailcallhq/tailcallhq.github.io/docs/auth/introduction.md

 }
 ```

-Here you can still execute the mutation without any authentication and fail only on attempting to resolve `website` field.
+Here you can still execute the mutation without any authentication and fail on attempting to resolve `website` field.

 To resolve this issue, consider marking root fields as protected in case they require authentication, i.e.: